matjmiles/gh_tutorial/README.md

 ![github signup](images/gh22.png)

-22. Now lets edit or README.MD file by .
+22. Now lets edit or README.MD file by clicking on the "Repository" menu then "Show in Explorer".

 ![github signup](images/gh23.png)